Home

 A circular diatom shell forming a mandala of evenly spaced honeycomb pores.

-Diatom shell · Stephanopyxis grunowiiIts pores are spaced so precisely that engineers study diatoms as natural blueprints for photonic crystals and nanoscale filters.
+Diatom shell · Stephanopyxis grunowiiThe pores sit on such an exact grid that engineers study diatoms as ready-made blueprints for photonic crystals and nanoscale filters.

 where the sunlight gives out